 MD Anderson has the expertise and experience to fight pancreatic cancer on all fronts.
 Using the latest, most advanced therapies for pancreatic cancer, we personalize your care to ensure the most advanced pancreatic cancer treatment with the least impact on your body.
 We offer the latest innovative pancreatic cancer treatments — many available at only a few cancer centers in the nation — including targeted therapies.

-Frequently, treatment for pancreatic cancer requires more than one type of therapy.
-We are recognized as a leader in customizing care for pancreatic cancer, which often translates into positive results that might not be possible elsewhere.
+Frequently, pancreatic cancer treatment requires more than one type of therapy.
+We are recognized as a leader in customizing treatment for pancreatic cancer, which often translates into positive results that might not be possible elsewhere.

 Skilled Surgeons, Latest Techniques

 The surgical techniques to treat pancreatic cancer are extremely complex.
 The surgeon must have a high degree of experience and skill to be successful.

 Our surgeons are among the most experienced and skilled in the nation — and this is an important factor in the success of your surgery for pancreatic cancer.
 The highest chances for successful treatment are when 100% of the tumor is removed.
 This requires expertise as well as powerful microscopes to be sure the entire tumor has been removed.

 If surgery is possible, our approach to pancreatic cancer usually is to complete chemotherapy and radiation before surgery.
 This method increases chances the tumor can be removed completely, helps chemotherapy and radiation be more effective, and makes for better recovery.

 Pancreatic Cancer Treatments